RobertZetterlund/intro-to-ai/assignment3/report.md

 <p align="center">
     <img src="fig/kmeans-3-shift.png" width=45%>
     <img src="fig/dbscan-19-42.png" width=45%>
-    <p align="center">Figure: The clusters created by k-means to the left and the clusters created by dbscan to the right.<p>
+    <p align="center">Figure 12: The clusters created by k-means to the left and the clusters created by dbscan to the right.<p>
 <p>

 ## d - Robust to small changes?